 The main entities of the database are the customers and the books.
 Customers place orders that contain one or more orderitems.
 Each orderitem represents one book in one or more copies (attribute amount).
 Each book has a title, a year (of publishing) and a current price.
 (Since this is the current price the actual price at the time of an order is stored in OrderItem.)
-Each book has one or more authors and one or more subjects.
+Each book has one or more subjects.